dhonaobina/Project1_2022/README.md

 # My Personal Portfolio | Project1_2022

-I created this portfolio to showcase that I have knowledge in frontend development languages to begin my journey as a developer.
-Although, I don't have an actual experience yet, I'm can offer this portfolio that I am able to produce responsive website and well designed portfolio.
+This portfolio is a demonstration of my skills in frontend development languages, which I have learned to start my career as a developer.
+I have not yet gained any professional experience, but I have created this portfolio to show that I can design and code responsive websites.

-I choose to have a 1 pager website that uses scrollspy feature to navigate through Home, About and Contact.
-I will add an additional page for my future projects.
-At the moment, I am taking it slowly but surely.
+My website is a single-page application that uses the scrollspy feature to navigate between the Home, About and Contact sections.
+I plan to add another page for my future projects soon.
+I am taking a gradual and steady approach to learning and improving.

-I intent for this website to get a glimpse of who I am, my skills and how they are able to contact me.
-Visitors can use my website to get an idea on how they are able to start with their portfolio and begin their journey as a front end developer too.
+The purpose of this website is to introduce myself, my skills and my contact information to potential employers or clients.
+Visitors can also use my website as an inspiration for their own portfolios and their journeys as frontend developers.

 ## UX